90zlaya/space-prospection/readme.rst

-You may find website `online <https://space-prospection.zlatanstajic.com/>`_ and compare with your own copy.
-Just change $config['base_url'] in application/config/config.php to your own path.
+You may find website `online <https://space-prospection.zlatanstajic.com/>`_ and compare it with your own copy.

+Just change following:

+1. Navigate to application/config/config.php and set $config['base_url'] to your own path.
+2. Navigate to application/config/email.php and add your own email messaging credentials.
+3. Navigate to application/config/constants.php and set global EMAIL_ADMIN where all emails would be sent to from contact form.
+4. Navigate to root directory and change global variable ENVIRONMENT from development to production.

 Please note that website uses SQLite3 database, therefore enable it on your php.ini settings and restart your server.

-If you want to set e-mail messaging in contact form, add your own credentials in controller's submit function.
-Everything else is just magic.

 *******
 License